Tania Maria: Biography

+Early years

 Born in São Luís, Maranhão, Brazil, Tania Maria began playing the piano at the age of seven, became a leader at the age of 13, when her band of professional musicians, organized by her father, won first prize in a local music contest and went on to play for dances, in clubs and on the radio.
 Her father, a metal worker and a gifted guitarist and singer, had encouraged her to study piano so that she could play in his weekend jam sessions, where she first absorbed the rhythms and melodies of samba, jazz, pop music and Brazilian chorinho.
 Since then, she has never worked in anyone else's group.
-She has a degree in law, married early and had children.
+However, her mother was strongly against her daughter's pursuing a musical career, and at the age of 17, as reported by The New York Times, Maria "capitulated to conflicting parental pressures by getting married, giving up the piano entirely and studying law for two and a half years.
+But the desire to play kept nagging at her, and after five years of marriage, she left her husband and family to try to make a living as a musician."